smh/grunt-maven-tasks/README.md

 Optional

 Enables you to turn off the injection of destination folder inside your artifact allowing you to choose the structure you want by configuring the compress task.

+### options.commitPrefix
+Type: `String`
+Optional

+Prefix for the commit message when releasing.

 ### Files